netz98/ddev-n8n/README.md

 The n8n service uses the standard SQLite database.
 The SQLite database file will be created as file `.ddev/n8n/data/database.sqlite` during the n8n container startup.

-#### MySQL

-We deliver the startup scripts to use the existing DDEV MySQL server (if configured).
-The `n8n/startup-script.sh` creates a new database named `n8n` during startup of the container.

-To use MySQL you have to uncomment some configurations in the docker-compose.n8n.yaml file.

-Please note that the **mysql support was depprecated** by n8n.
-It is recommended to use Postgres.
-The latest n8n version had also startup issues in the ddev setup.

 ## Logging

 n8n logs are directed to the container's stdout.
 You can view the logs with `ddev logs -s n8n`.

 ## Security

-The n8n service can protected with basic authentication.
+The n8n service access can be protected with basic authentication.
 It's disabled by default.

 You can enable it by changing the variable `N8N_BASIC_AUTH_ACTIVE` in `.ddev/docker-compose.n8n.yaml` to `true`.